karimarttila/karimarttila.github.io/_posts/2020-09-01-using-clojure-in-command-line-with-babashka.md

 (run-me)
 ```

 I.e. when reloading the namespace REPL runs the code but if the flag is not set it doesn't actually do anything - it imports the code only if we are running the code using Babashka.
-The reason for this is that when I reload the namespace as part of my Clojure workflow I don't want the data import happen.
+The reason for this is that when I reload the namespace as part of my Clojure workflow I don't want the data import to happen.
 For development purposes to test importing data, or any other function, I have a `rich comment` at the end of the file:

 ```clojure
 (comment